-How port forwarding works?
+How does port forwarding work?

 In order for computers to communicate online, they need some sort of information.
 Just as emails need an address to communicate, computers need data packets for successful delivery.
 A data packet is a payload, which contains your data along with header information.
 If you do not know what a header is, it is basically an address file, which contains the origin and destination IP addresses.